Hagrid29/webAccess-arbitrary-read-write/README.md

 # Arbitrary File Read (0x283c)
-This is a bit tricky because it require luck to leak the memory.
+This is a bit tricky because it requires luck to leak the memory.

 ## Observation
 It was observed that Op Code 0x283c will first call `FindFirstFileA`.
 If the call success, it will send buffer of previous call to client at offset 0x260 which is determine by `msf-pattern`